 - Photocopies of identifying documents will not be accepted for entry.

 - Visitors under the age of 16 are not required to present a government-issued ID.
-They must, however, be accompanied by an adult with a valid form of identification.
 We encourage minors under 16 to bring a school photo ID, if applicable.

-I carry a pocketknife/other weapon with me.
-Can I bring it to the Bank?
+I carry a pocketknife/other weapon/cannabis with me.
+Can I bring it to the New York Fed?